artrixdotdev/tortillas/README.md

 - uTP peer connections
 - TCP peer connections
-- Webtorrent (WSS) peer connections
+- WebTorrent (WebRTC) peer connections

 We currently support:

 - Handling Magnet URIs
 - Handling Torrent files
+- uTP peer handshakes
+- TCP peer handshakes

 We are currently working on (this may be a little bit out of date, feel free to ask/open an issue):

-- uTP peer connections
-- TCP peer connections
+- Webtorrent (WebRTC) peer handshakes/initial connections

 ## Testing